Six KPIs for Evaluating Your Contract Management Processes

 Contracts contain a wealth of data that can provide contract managers with valuable insights into their processes.
 Dates, numbers and other data points can be used to create key performance indicators (KPIs) and establish benchmarks for evaluating performance.
 Here are six common KPIs that your organization can leverage to measure and optimize your contract management processes.

-Editor’s Note: For a more thorough examination of this topic, download our complete whitepaper on Contract Management KPIs.
+Download our complete whitepaper on Contract Management KPIs.

 - Days of Contract Lifecycle

 From the initial client discovery meeting to the execution of a signed contract, the number of days involved can vary across industries, types of contract and unique client situations.
 However, every organization needs to determine an acceptable cycle time from contract initiation to signature across its different divisions.
 It may not be appropriate to hold a contract project focused on M&A to the same standard as one focused on a patent.
 Make sure to identify trends by type of contract, geographic location, or any other relevant characteristics to your industry.

 Use your contract management system to find out past number of days to complete contract lifecycles and determine an acceptable range.
 By having a number to strive for, contract managers can keep track of whether they are on schedule and what processes they may need to accelerate or eliminate.

 Since delay in approvals can come from either side of the table, it’s important to make a distinction between the sources.
 While it can be easy to shift the blame on delay in approvals to clients, your organization should arrive at such a conclusion only after reviewing the data.
 By looking at facts, your organization can have an objective conversation with clients causing lengthy delays.

 Keeping number of days in delay of approvals and internal revisions to a minimum is essential so that contracts can keep within scope and budget.